 You could put this technique together with a Social Story™ to explain to your child that sometimes things don’t go exactly as it says in the schedule.
 You could include the things that your child can do when something doesn’t go according to plan – for example, ‘When things change I can take five deep breaths or name all the Pokemon in alphabetical order in my head until I feel calm’.

 Another simple way to help older children cope with change is to make a big deal of the concept of ‘flexibility’.

-Praise or reward your child whenever she copes with a change or an unexpected event, such as not getting her desired table number at a restaurant.
-Tell her how wonderful it is that she’s ‘flexible’ and get her to associate this skill with getting something she likes, such as attention.
+Praise or reward your child whenever she copes with a change or an unexpected event, like not getting her desired table number at a restaurant.
+Tell her how wonderful it is that she’s ‘flexible’ and get her to associate this skill with getting something she likes, like attention.

 Video Building everyday routines and handling change

 In this short video, parents of children with autism spectrum disorder (ASD) talk about day-to-day life.
 They discuss the value of planning, structure and schedules.
 They use different strategies for giving their children a breakdown of events.

 One mum says it’s important to give her son ‘a roadmap of what his day is going to look like’.